telerik/ajax-docs/general-information/troubleshooting/toolbox-troubleshooting.md

 Problem:

-**Uninstalled the old Telerik® UI for ASP.NET Ajax version, installed the new one, but the ToolBox contains the old item registrations**
+**Uninstalled the old Telerik® UI for ASP.NET AJAX version, installed the new one, but the ToolBox contains the old item registrations**

 *Reason:*